-- Radar imaging of water surfaces enables the detection of oil spills.
+- SAR images of water surfaces enables the detection of oil spills.
 Due to the specific characteristics of oil, which result in a smoother surface and different reflectivity compared to natural water, oil spills can be easily identified on radar images.

-- Radar imaging allows for the detection of ships that have intentionally disabled their tracking signals or have lost signal due to accidents.
+- SAR images allows for the detection of ships that have intentionally disabled their tracking signals or have lost signal due to accidents.
 Radar signals are well reflected by metallic surfaces, enabling the automatic detection of ships even on medium-resolution radar images.
 Moreover, radar images can be obtained just an hour after acquisition, providing more precise information to the relevant authorities.